Al Zubara Fort

 Tour of Qatar Women 2012 map, showing Al Zubara fort on northwestern part of the map.

-Al Zubara Fort (حصن الزبارة), also known as Fort Zubarah, Zubarah Fort, Al Zubarah Fort, or Az Zubarah Fort, is a historic Qatari military fortress built under the oversight of Sheikh Abdullah bin Jassim Al Thani in 1938.
+Al Zubara Fort (حصن الزبارة; also spelled as Zubarah Fort) is a historic military fortress located in Zubarah, northern Qatar.
+It was built under the oversight of Sheikh Abdullah bin Jassim Al Thani in 1938 in the aftermath of the 1937 Qatari–Bahraini conflict.

 History

 Following the 1937 Qatari–Bahraini conflict, Al Zubara Fort was built by Sheikh Abdullah bin Jassim Al Thani in 1938 to serve as a Coast Guard station, although some claim that it was built to serve as a police station.
 It was built partially from the remnants of the ruined Qal'at Murair, which it effectively replaced.
 It was later converted into a museum to display diverse exhibits and artwork, especially for contemporarily topical archaeological findings.

 Geography

 Al Zubara Fort is situated in the ancient town of Zubarah, which in turn is located on the northwestern coast of the Qatari Peninsula in the Al Shamal municipality, and is about 105 km north of Doha, the capital of Qatar.